gregorbj/Archive-VisionEval/api/model_system_design.md

 - azone_hhsize_targets.csv
 - bzone_dwelling_units.csv

-Input files that do not vary by 'forecast' year do not have any required columns.
+Input files that do not vary by 'forecast' year do not have a required 'Year' column.
+They may have a 'Geo' column if they have values that vary by geographic area.
+In that case, the software framework checks that the dataset accounts for all the specified geographic areas.

 The name of an input file and the names of all the columns except for the "Geo" and "Year" columns are specified by the module that requires the input data.
 In addition to specifying the file and column names, the module specifies:
-- The level of geography the inputs are specified for (e.g. Azone, Bzone, Czone, Marea);
+- The level of geography the inputs are specified for (e.g. Region, Azone, Bzone, Czone, Marea);
 - The data types in each column (e.g. integer, double, currency, compound);
 - The units of the data in each column (e.g. MI, USD); and,
 - Acceptable values for the data in each column.